mobiusfund/investing/README.md

 When a strategy is filed under the `Sταking/strat/` directory, it will be automatically submitted by the miner.
 Please see [README](https://github.com/mobiusfund/staking/tree/main/Sταking/strat) for further info.

 A strategy can be revised or "rebalanced" whenever necessary.
 It will be automatically resubmitted based on the timestamp.
 Rebalancing can happen when updating the timestamp without changing the strategy file.
-A change in subnet allocation will incur slippage costs.
+A change in subnet allocation will incur slippage costs as well as staking/unstaking fees.

 All strategy updates will be shown on the dashboard immediately.
 Daily score calculation will take place after midnight UTC.